princedede/Q-paper/README.md

 ### Quatre-four (Q-core)

 A pool four-man peer-to-peer short-term lending and borrowing structure with 2 major categories and 4 subcategories to preselect from.
 They all benefits from mutual lending and borrowing in a rotational manner.
 That is, an user subcribing to Quatre-four will be a lender and same time a borrower.
-So if you're looking to lend, please refer to the [Q-Lend section](https://link-here).
+So if you're looking to lend only, please refer to the [Q-Lend section](https://link-here).
 Users must have at least, an amount in _[minimumstakingAmount]()_ given via approval in favor of the _[factory contract]()_.
-It will be deducted from the source then added to their stake balance, tie-locked to the _[proxy]()_ throughout the _[quat period]()_.
+It will be deducted from the source then added to their stake balance - tie-locked to the _[proxy]()_ throughout the _[quat period]()_.
 Subsequently, balance is automatically available to unstake.
 > `NOTE:` After the *quat period* has ended, reward will stop counting.

 [fig 1.0]()